Judy Martz: Tenure (2001–2005)

-Upon becoming governor, Martz's first legislative session resulted in the single largest increase in the education budget in Montana history, as well as tax cuts intended to stimulate the stagnant state economy.

-Martz was put under a statewide microscope in November 2001 when a 1999 real estate deal between the Martzes and ARCO was uncovered.
-The Martz family had a ranch that adjoined another large parcel of land that was owned by the ARCO company, at that time ARCO sold that land at an allegedly low value to the Martz family.
-The state Democratic Party alleged that Martz had assisted ARCO in her position as Lieutenant Governor.
-However, the Montana Commissioner of Political Practices found that the allegations lacked merit.
+Martz was Montana's first female governor.

+Martz "was noted for turning a state deficit into a surplus while reducing taxes and increasing funding for education.
+However, her term was besieged by missteps.
+Her popularity dropped to 20 percent at its low point".

+In August 2001, the Montana Democratic Party filed an ethics complaint alleging that Martz violated state law by buying land from Atlantic Richfield Co.
+(Arco) in 1999 at a much lower price than Arco had paid for the property two years earlier.
+Following a hearing, the political practices commissioner issued a September 2002 decision clearing Martz.

-Also during her term, her chief policy adviser, Shane Hedges, was involved in a drunk driving accident near Marysville, Montana, in August 2001, after which he went to Martz's residence, where she washed his clothes.
-House Majority Leader Paul Sliter died in the accident.
-Martz's policy advisor promptly resigned and pleaded guilty to a charge of negligent homicide.
+Martz's chief policy adviser, Shane Hedges, was involved in an automobile accident near Marysville, Montana, in August 2001.
+Hedges was driving while intoxicated.
+Following the accident, Hedges went to Martz's residence, where she washed his clothes.
+House Majority Leader Paul Sliter died in the crash.
+Hedges promptly resigned and pleaded guilty to a charge of negligent homicide.

 Martz announced that she would not run for re-election as governor in 2004.
-Martz finished her time in office campaigning for President Bush in Ohio, Arizona, and other swing states, and sparring with incoming Democratic governor Brian Schweitzer over transition of state government.
+She finished her time in office campaigning for President Bush in Ohio, Arizona, and other swing states, and sparring with incoming Democratic governor Brian Schweitzer over the state government transition.

 Later career

-In September 2005 Martz was named chair of Montanans for Judge Roberts, a group supportive of Supreme Court nominee John Roberts, and spoke at a rally in support of Roberts.
+In September 2005, Martz was named chair of Montanans for Judge Roberts, a group supportive of Supreme Court nominee John Roberts, and spoke at a rally in support of Roberts.
 She also sat on the boards of Maternal Life International, University of Montana Western, Big Sky State Games, and TASER International, a company that manufacturers non-lethal electrical shock equipment for law enforcement, the military, and private individuals.

-She never ruled out another run for office, saying she would have to pray "long and hard" to make the decision.
+After leaving office, Martz "routinely addressed Christian organizations throughout the country and was part of a network that prays at locations across Montana".

 Personal life

 Martz and her husband, Harry, were married in 1965.
 They had two children: Justin and Stacey Jo.
+Martz was a Christian.

 In May 2003, Martz was referenced in news for a perceived similarity to the face and hair of a nude bordello dancer sculpted by Seattle artist Kristine Veith, and placed in a new development in downtown Helena.
-Both Martz and Veith deny the similarity, with Martz stating, possibly partially tongue-in-cheek, "I'm a very modest person, no one would ever see me like that.
+Both Martz and Veith denied the similarity, with Martz stating, possibly partially tongue-in-cheek, "I'm a very modest person, no one would ever see me like that.
 My husband doesn't ever see me like that".

 On November 11, 2014, it was announced that Martz had stage II pancreatic cancer and was undergoing treatment in Arizona.
 She died of the disease on October 30, 2017, in Butte, Montana, at the age of 74.